Analytical results for uncertainty propagation through trained machine learning regression models: Kernel-based models

 and

 \end{thm}

+The result in~\cite{wan2014analytical} includes an extra multiplicative factor relating to a GP hyperparameter, and so we include a proof for this result in Appendix~\ref{kernel_proofs} for completeness.

-We next give expressions for the specific form that $l_i^p$ and $L_{ij}^p$ take for two distributions that often arise in uncertainty analysis: the uniform distribution and the symmetric triangular distribution.
+We next give expressions for the specific form that $l_i^p$ and $L_{ij}^p$ take for two distributions that often arise in uncertainty analysis.
+A result was obtained for the uniform distribution in~\cite{wan2014analytical}, and we also obtain a novel result for the symmetric triangular distribution.
 We denote by $\Phi(x)$ the cumulative distribution function for the standard univariate Gaussian distribution $N(0,1)$, and we write $m_{ij}^p$ for the $p^{\mathrm{th}}$ component of $\bm_{ij}$.

-\begin{thm} Let the $p^{\mathrm{th}}$ component of $\bX^{\ast}$ be uniformly distributed on the interval $[a,b]$.
+\begin{thm}[{\cite[page 14]{wan2014analytical}}] Let the $p^{\mathrm{th}}$ component of $\bX^{\ast}$ be uniformly distributed on the interval $[a,b]$.
 Then

 and

 \end{thm}